Phronesis2025/wcs-basketball-v2/docs/SECURITY.md

 - **Development Logging**: Secure logging utilities for development only
 - **Environment Validation**: Enhanced environment variable validation with detailed error messages

-## 🛡️ Security Score: 10/10 (Updated October 2025) - VERIFIED PERFECT
+## 🛡️ Security Score: 10/10 (Updated January 2025) - VERIFIED PERFECT

+**IMPORTANT**: Always provide an overall security score when conducting security checks.
+This helps maintain visibility into the current security posture and ensures any regressions are immediately identified.

 ### Strengths